Taboo Tuesday (2005): Storylines

 One of the featured preliminary matches was between Ric Flair versus Triple H for the WWE Intercontinental Championship.
 On the October 3 episode of Raw, WWE Homecoming, Triple H returned after a four-month hiatus.
 He took part in a match, teaming up with Flair, who was a fan favorite during Triple H's absence, to take on Chris Masters and Carlito.
-The duo defeated Masters and Carlito; after the match, Triple H turned on Flair and hit him with a sledgehammer and marked the officially end of Evolution after more than two years since 2003.
+The duo defeated Masters and Carlito; after the match, Triple H turned on Flair and hit him with a sledgehammer and officially marked the end of Evolution after more than two years since 2003.
 The following week, Triple H explained his actions, saying he saw that Flair had become mediocre when he was spat at and when he won the Intercontinental title.
 Triple H continued to say that he needed to end Flair's career so his memories of Flair would not be tarnished.
 On the October 24 episode of Raw, a singles match was scheduled between Flair and Triple H at Taboo Tuesday, in which the fans would be given the opportunity to choose the type of match they compete in.
 The choice of the matches were a regular match, submission match, or a Steel Cage match for the Intercontinental title.

 Another preliminary match was between the Raw and SmackDown! brands.
 The feud began on the October 3 episode of Raw, in which WWE Chairman Vince McMahon wanted a match between SmackDown! wrestlers on the program.
 A match was scheduled, but before it could get underway, Eric Bischoff announced that McMahon had left the arena, thus leaving himself in charge.
 Seeing SmackDown! as inferior, Bischoff stopped the match by turning off the lights and going to a commercial break.
 At the end of the broadcast, SmackDown!
 General Manager Theodore Long, led SmackDown! superstars to the ring, and they fought with Raw superstars.
 On the October 17 episode of Raw, John "Bradshaw" Layfield's (JBL) (SmackDown!) entrance music played during Edge's (Raw) match, the distraction caused Edge to lose the match.
 As part of the storyline, Edge and Chris Masters showed up to the SmackDown! program on the October 21 episode, in which they interfered in a match between JBL and Rey Mysterio Jr., where they assaulted Mysterio.
 On the October 24 episode of Raw, a match was made between Edge and Masters, and two of five SmackDown! superstars chosen by the fans, and Mysterio attacked Edge from behind.
 The following week, Bischoff invited Mysterio to the Raw program to take the Master Lock Challenge, a challenge where the wrestler must break free from Masters' swinging full nelson submission hold, which he calls the Master Lock.
 Mysterio, however, attacked Masters instead, which caused Bischoff to call for other Raw superstars.
 Long called for SmackDown! superstars, and they fought until the Raw roster retreated.